Avamegyeri/Avamegyeri.github.io/content/publication/conference-paper/index.md

 image:
   caption: 'GraspPC: Generating Diverse Hand Grasp Point Clouds on Objects'  # This is the caption for the image
   src: '/content/publication/conference-paper/grasppc.jpg'  # This is the file path to your image
-  focal_point: ''  # Optionally specify focal point if needed (e.g., center)
+  focal_point: 'center'  # Optionally specify focal point if needed (e.g., center)
   preview_only: true  # Set this to 'true' if you just want a preview image